aydiaziz/ndvi-webapp/README.md

 # NDVI WebApp

 The NDVI WebApp is a lightweight demonstration of how to calculate and visualize Normalized Difference Vegetation Index (NDVI) imagery in a browser.
-A small Flask backend generates synthetic Sentinel-2 bands, computes NDVI, and serves static overlays that the Leaflet-based frontend can display on top of a basemap.
+A small Flask backend can either pull real Sentinel-2 L2A data from Sentinel Hub (when credentials are available) or generate synthetic bands, compute NDVI, and serve static overlays that the Leaflet-based frontend can display on top of a basemap.

 ## Features

-- **Automated NDVI generation** – The backend simulates downloading Sentinel-2 red (B04) and near-infrared (B08) bands and computes NDVI rasters from them.
+- **Automated NDVI generation** – The backend downloads Sentinel-2 red (B04) and near-infrared (B08) bands (with cloud masking when Sentinel Hub credentials are present) and computes NDVI rasters from them.
+When no credentials are supplied a deterministic synthetic scene is generated for demonstration purposes.
 - **GeoTIFF + PNG outputs** – Each NDVI request produces both a GeoTIFF asset for analysis and a contrast-stretched PNG overlay suitable for web maps.
 - **Simple frontend viewer** – The frontend (vanilla HTML/JS) lets you draw an area of interest, submit it to the backend, and display the returned NDVI overlay.
 - **CORS-enabled API** – Flask responses are CORS-enabled so the frontend can be served from the filesystem or another static host.